 - Writing Sample: The Art Education Program requires a sample of academic writing for EdM, MA, and PhD applicants.
 The writing sample should be a recent example of scholarly work demonstrating the applicant’s strengths as a researcher and writer.
 Please limit the sample to 25 pages.

-- For international and non-native English-speaking applicants: TOEFL/IELTS test scores.
+- For international and non-native English-speaking applicants: TOEFL/IELTS test scores for admission.
 For information about university English proficiency requirements go here.

 - The School of Art + Design’s English proficiency standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5-7.0 IELTS score.